Rugal/JavaPT/README.md

 * [XD](https://github.com/myzjutxd) for his nice idea about caching torrents.
 * [HJK](https://github.com/orgs/ZJUT/people/0xHJK) for his concerns about this project.
-* Silver Frog: for his kindness and offer of GCE.
+* Silver Frog: for his kindness of offering GCE.